 There were plenty of Charlie Chaplins around to take selfies with.
 Charlie is the one on the right.

 The group headed over to the corner of G Street and Niles Blvd. where the old Essanay Studio used to be.
 Chaplin filmed a confrontation scene with a cop on this same corner one hundred and three years ago in his silent short ‘The Champion’.

 This is an aerial view of the old studio.
 The houses behind the studio were bungalows built for the stars filming there.

 The group stopped on the corner of G and Second Streets where the vintage picture was taken as the tour guide explained the history of the bungalows.
 Although remodeled, they’re all still there.
 The two on the far right in both pictures were taken over by “Broncho Billy” Anderson for his office when he was making westerns in Niles.

 Long before there was John Wayne or Gary Cooper, there was Gilbert “Bronco Billy” Anderson, the movie’s first cowboy star.
 Anderson made his westerns in Niles from 1911 until 1915.

 Bronco Billy’s barn survived until 1980 when it was demolished.
 A lot of gunfights in his films took place here.
-The barn was across the alley from the other old barn still there on the left, behind the fence where the violets are.
+The barn was across the alley from the other old barn on the left that’s still there.
+Broncho Billy’s barn was on the right behind the fence where the violets are.

 Besides movie locations the tour visited other sites like the old Niles Court House and the convenient Niles Jail next door to it at I and Second Streets.